Dhirajpatil0612/Devops_Course_Pipelines/Readme.md

-This is project made for CI-CD Pipelines
+This is project made for CI-CD Pipelines.

 First Yaml file is for just checking purpose.